 The bridge was built to connect the villages of Uenochi and Tanize as a community road bridge in 1954.

-If you are afraid of heights, we don’t recommend you to try to cross the bridge.
+If you are afraid of heights, we recommend you not try to cross the bridge.

-You will walk on wooden boards which is enclosed in wire-mesh, however easily you can see the river and river beach underneath a bridge.
+You will walk on wooden boards which are enclosed in wire-mesh, and you can easily see the river and river beach underneath the bridge.

 If the wind is very strong, the middle part of bridge will sway a lot.

-If you like the swaying motion, it might be big fun with beautiful views.
+If you like the swaying motion, it might be a lot of fun with some beautiful views.

-Surprisingly, the local cross the rickety bridge by motorbike.
-However, please note that tourists are prohibited to cross by bike or motorbike.
+Surprisingly, some locals cross this rickety bridge on a motorbike.
+However, please note that tourists are prohibited to cross on a bike or motorbike.
 Walking only.

 During the holiday season, many tourists come and try to cross the bridge.

-It is a good break time area and brave adventure with breathtaking view.
+It is a good area to take a break and enjoy a brave adventure with a breathtaking view.

-Please try and enjoy local specialty there after crossing the bridge!
+Please try and enjoy some local specialties there after crossing the bridge!